Why has Lubbock’s debt neared $1.8 billion? We explain the why and how in detail

 That’ll come down to $70 million as more debt gets paid.

-Fitch rated LP&L separately from the city and raised the rating recently from A and A+.
+Fitch rated LP&L separately from the city and raised the rating recently from A to A+.

 S&P Global and Moody’s also gave LP&L better ratings this year after the switch to ERCOT, Hall said.